 With your input, his active listening and critical thinking abilities, he can help tailor your treatment plan, hands on pressure to your specific therapeutic needs.
 His main goal is to optimize your health and well being by engaging the muscular, nervous and circulatory systems through specific or full body therapeutic treatments with the aim to alleviating pain, stress and tension while restoring your balance of physical, mental and emotional levels.
 With his benevolent heart and mind you can trust your health and safety is in good hands.

 Kobi is a graduate of Southerland Chan School of Massage Therapy since late 2015, a member of the Registered Massage Therapy Association of Ontario (RMTAO).
 He has been practicing in good standing since 2016 and continues his learning endeavours.
 His past fracture injury to his knee took him through his own journey of restoring his health making him sensitive to the needs of mental and physical suffering, of injury and rehabilitation.
 He engaged with many great therapists’ workshops and continuing educational programs as he strived to learn what helped himself and others to restore optimal health.
 Kobi completed his Acupuncture training at AIM Academy in 2022, adding Acupuncture Treatment to his extensive repertoire of skills.

 In his free time, Kobi loves nature, cycling, hiking, and reading.
 He practices Qi gong, Yoga, Meditation and Mindfulness Breathing daily.
 He likes to share his research, insights and self-care modalities to help his patients, friends, and family.

-From the Collage of Massage Therapy of Ontario (CMTO):
+From the College of Massage Therapy of Ontario (CMTO):

 Massage therapy consists primarily of hands-on manipulation of the soft tissues of the body, specifically, the muscles, connective tissue, tendons, ligaments and joints for the purpose of optimizing health.